piatkowski/wckalkulator/docs/usermanual/fields.md

 You can use ``file size [MB]`` parameter in formulas.
 !!!

+## Special: Formula Value

+This field is not showed on the product page.
+You can write your own formula and save the value in order item meta data.
+Value of the field may be displayed on user's cart.
+Hint: you can use ``{total_price}`` in your formula to get total product price calculated by WCK plugin.

 !!! :zap: [Donate](https://www.paypal.com/donate/?hosted_button_id=5DNZK72H5YCBY) :zap:
 This plugin is absolutely FREE with PRO features.
 It will always be free, so please donate if you like it!